juannyG/coms6998/README.md

 * Click "Add URL"
 * Under "Chain ID", type 31337
 * You should now see suggestions for the "Currency symbol" and "Network name" fields.
 You may use them.
+* Click "Save"
+* You may now go back to the Network selector in MetaMask and select "GoChain Testnet"

+The following GIF shows what your experience should look like.

 ![add-spotlight-to-metamask](https://github.com/user-attachments/assets/521cdb13-664d-4083-87b2-27ce23391775)

 # Local Setup